nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

+1. HippoCampus should be usable by a novice who has never used a CLI addressbook before.
-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+2. HippoCampus should work on any _mainstream OS_ with minimally Java `11` installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. HippoCampus Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+4. HippoCampus should store data _locally only_, in a human editable text file, for privacy reasons.
+5. HippoCampus should only be for a _single user_ and should not require interaction with other users of HippoCampus.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+7. The source code should be open source.
+8. HippoCampus should work without requiring an installer, the installation of any additional software, or any external connections.
+9. The total file size should not exceed _100MB_.

 ### Glossary